Independent consultation report

 Why are you publishing this now?

 We want to make sure we are open and transparent throughout the process.
-Sharing the findings publicly gives patients, public, staff and stakeholders time to read about the consultation feedback before the ICBs make their decision.
+Sharing the findings publicly gives patients, public, staff and stakeholders time to understand the consultation responses before the ICBs make their decision.

 Will the consultation feedback change anything?

-All consultation feedback will be considered alongside other evidence in the DMBC.
-Any changes will be set out clearly when the DMBC is published.
+All consultation feedback has been considered alongside other evidence in the DMBC.

 Feedback received during public consultation is an important factor in health service decision making.
 It is one of a number of important factors.
-Other factors include clinical, financial and practical considerations.
+Other factors include clinical, financial, equalities, and practical considerations.

 How can I follow the decision making process?